Can Dogs Eat Black Eyed Peas? Health Benefits and Risks

 Black-eyed peas include a variety of vitamins and minerals that are good for your dog’s health.
 While vitamin C is an antioxidant and improves general well-being, vitamin A boosts immune function and maintains good skin.

-Additionally, black-eyed peas include minerals, including folate, which promotes cell development, and potassium, which is necessary for supporting healthy heart and muscle function.
+Additionally, black-eyed peas include minerals, including folate, which promotes cell development, and potassium, necessary for supporting healthy heart and muscle function.

 5. Little Fat

-Black-eyed peas might be a good alternative for dogs that need low-fat diets due to their comparatively low fat level.
-In particular, for canines suffering from diseases like pancreatitis or obesity, controlling fat intake is crucial.
+Due to their comparatively low-fat content, black-eyed peas might be a good alternative for dogs on low-fat diets.
+Controlling fat intake is crucial for canines suffering from diseases like pancreatitis or obesity.

 6. Gluten-Free